john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 // ...
 ```

-You may also keep the modules private and reexport specific items (or modules) with a `pub use` statement:
+You may also keep the modules private and reexport specific items with a `pub use` statement:

 ```rust,noplayground
 mod module1;